Anria-debug/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 - Bundle discounts on frequently bought-together items
 - Personalized emails with product recommendations
 2. Loyalty or Rewards Program - Make customers feel rewarded for coming back.
-Ideas:
 - Points for every purchase
 - Tier levels (Silver, Gold, Platinum)
 - Birthday or anniversary rewards
 3. Post-Purchase Follow-Up - Customers often buy again if they feel supported.
-Techniques:
 - Send order follow-up email with product care tips
 - Ask for a review (and give a small incentive)
 - Suggest complementary products

 4.Create Urgency or Exclusivity - People buy again when they feel they might miss out.
-Ideas:
 - Limited-time deals
 - Members-only sales
 - New product drops with early access
+-
+#  Applied Linear Regression and Random Forest Regressor to analyze factors influencing product popularity

-#In the regression-focused notebook (`experiments/Regression_Project_Amazon_Sales - 1.ipynb`), we begin exploring simple regression-style relationships between these numeric variables to better understand drivers of sales.
+In the regression-focused notebook (`experiments/Regression_Project_Amazon_Sales - 1.ipynb`), we begin exploring simple regression-style relationships between these numeric variables to better understand drivers of sales.
-# SKU-Level Linear Regression: What Sells Most
+### SKU-Level Linear Regression: What Sells Most
 This version aggregates all orders by SKU to get each product’s total quantity sold and average amount.
 Then it fits a linear regression model to see which attributes drive higher total sales.
 Overall model
 RMSE: 19.35 - SKU-level sales vary a lot; some SKUs sell hundreds while most sell few - normal.
 R²: 0.0455 - Product attributes explain only 4.5% of variation in sales.
 But the coefficients still show clear patterns of what sells more.
 Because it explains only for 4.5% of variation in sales, Sku-Level REgression was tested (Random Forest REgressor).

-# Random Forest Regressor gave the following results:
+### Random Forest Regressor gave the following results:
-# SKU Regression Results

 RMSE: 2.55 -  on average, the model's predicted SKU counts are off by about 2.5 units, meaning predictions are reliable.
 R²: 0.9835 - the model explains 98.35% of the variance in SKU demand/popularity.
 The SKU’s performance is driven heavily by overall spending behavior, not by product attributes like size, category, or fulfillment type.

-Recomendation based on RFR model:
+### Recomendation based on RFR model:
-1. Pricing & Inventory
+1. Pricing & Inventory.
 Focus on TotalAmount/price points: Since sales are highly driven by the total value of SKUs, consider adjusting inventory and promotions around high-value items.
-Stock high-selling SKUs heavily:
+- Stock high-selling SKUs heavily:
-Western Dresses (L/M/S)
+- Western Dresses (L/M/S)
-Sets (S/M/XL)
+- Sets (S/M/XL)
-Kurta (L/S)
+- Kurta (L/S)
 Ensuring these SKUs are always in stock can maximize revenue.

-2. Product & Category Strategy
+2. Product & Category Strategy.
-Promote top categories: Western Dresses and Sets are consistently top-sellers.
+- Promote top categories: Western Dresses and Sets are consistently top-sellers.
-Consider expanding variants in the top-selling sizes (L and M) to capture more demand.
+- Consider expanding variants in the top-selling sizes (L and M) to capture more demand.
-Lower emphasis on less influential categories until there is data showing potential growth.
+- Lower emphasis on less influential categories until there is data showing potential growth.

 # Model Performance Summary:
 Both models identify the same top-selling SKUs and use the same features, but the quality of insights is very different.
 Random Forest produces accurate predictions and meaningful feature importance, while Linear Regression provides weak predictions and unstable, contradictory coefficients.

-Results of RFR are also confirmed by Sales by Category bar chart:
+### Results of RFR are also confirmed by
+Sales by Category bar chart:

 <img width="714" height="528" alt="image" src="https://github.com/user-attachments/assets/c7002c46-9e9f-4a2b-b0b8-b70a6dc3325b" />
+### More Recommendations

 Top 10 Cities by Sales suggests which cities are important for stocking:

 <img width="895" height="479" alt="image" src="https://github.com/user-attachments/assets/6f43e01e-04b3-4861-844f-4fa645a6dbbf" />

 Recommendations based on Orders by Fulfilment chart.\